 It’s usually true that the external desire will be a selfish want – something the protagonist wants for him or herself, and the inner need will be unselfish - something the protagonst comes to want for other people.
 This is a useful guideline because it clearly shows character growth.

-So it’s essential to know where you want your character to end up, and then work backward to create a number of personal obstacles and external problems that are keeping that character from being everything s/he can be.
+So it’s essential to know where you want your character to end up.
+Once you know that, you can work backward to create a number of personal obstacles and external problems that are keeping that character from being everything s/he can be.

 INCITING INCIDENT/CALL TO ADVENTURE